TradeTrust/documentation/docs/tradetrust-website/endorsement-chain.md

 **Surrender of Document** -> When Owner and Holder are the same, the current Owner/Holder can surrender the document to issuer.
 Once the document is surrendered, both Owner and Holder values will be empty because it is no longer in circulation.

 **Surrender of document accepted** -> Document is shredded and destroyed.

+> The endorsement chain is only viewable for Transferable Record documents.